What is Proportional Tax?

-The first individual Mr. A earns $ 1,200 per month in total from all the works done by him and the second individual Mr. B earns $ 12,000 per month in total from all the works done by him.
-If the ratio of tax paid with respect to the total earning is calculated, for the first person Mr. A percentage of tax paid by him with respect to his income comes to 1 % [(12 / 1,200) *100] whereas for the second person Mr. B percentage of tax paid by him with respect to his income comes to 0.10 % [(12/ 12,000) *100] only.
+The first individual Mr. A earns $ 1,200 per month in total from all the works done by him, and the second individual Mr. B earns $ 12,000 per month in total from all the works done by him.
+If the ratio of tax paid with respect to the total earning is calculated, for the first person, Mr. A percentage of tax paid by him with respect to his income comes to 1 % [(12 / 1,200) *100].
+In contrast, for the second person, Mr. B’s percentage of tax paid by him with respect to his income comes to 0.10 % [(12/ 12,000) *100] only.

 It can be seen that the amount of sales tax affects both of the persons differently as even though the same rate of tax prevails for both of the individuals, Mr. B, who is having the lower-income, has to pay a higher percentage of tax when compare with Mr. A tax percentage.
 This flat rate system of charging the same rate of tax to all individuals without considering their earnings is a proportional tax system.

-Thus, this system is the mechanism of taxation in which the same rate of the tax is being levied by the tax authorities on all the taxpayers irrespective of the amount of income earned by them.
-The people who are in favor of the proportional taxes believe that this system helps in stimulating the economy as it encourages the people to work hard and more as there is no penalty of tax for earning more income which is there in case of the progressive tax system.
-Also, it is believed that businesses working in such a tax system are likely to invest more under this system which will lead to more money circulation in the economy.
+Thus, this system is the mechanism of taxation in which the tax authorities are levying the same rate of the tax on all the taxpayers irrespective of the amount of income earned by them.
+The people who are in favor of the proportional taxes believe that this system helps in stimulating the economy as it encourages the people to work hard and more as there is no penalty of tax for earning more income, which is there in case of the progressive tax system.
+Also, it is believed that businesses working in such a tax system are likely to invest more under this system, which will lead to more money circulation in the economy.

-This has been a guide to what is Proportional Tax?
+This article has been a guide to what is Proportional Tax?
 Here we discuss proportional tax calculation along with examples such as income tax and sales tax with detailed explanation.
 You can learn more about accounting from the following articles –